Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech: Experiments

 \subsection{Sub-Word Unit Learning on the ZeroSpeech 2019 ABX Task}

 \textbf{Evaluation metrics} Learning unsupervised speech representations that are indicative of phonetic content is of high interest to the speech community, and recently has been the focus of the ZeroSpeech Challenge~\citep{versteegh15,dunbar17,dunbar19}.
-One of the core evaluations is the model-free, minimal-pair ABX task~\citep{schatz2013evaluating}, which aims to benchmark representations in terms of their discriminability between different sub-word speech units.
-In this task, three speech waveform segments denoted by $A$, $B$, and $X$ are presented to a model. $A$ and $B$ are constrained to be a triphone minimal pair; that is, both segments capture three phones, but differ only in the identity of their center phone.
+One of the core evaluations is the minimal-pair ABX task~\citep{schatz2013evaluating}, which aims to benchmark representations in terms of their discriminability between different sub-word speech units.
+In this task, a model is tasked with extracting representations for a triplet of speech waveform segments denoted by $A$, $B$, and $X$. $A$ and $B$ are constrained to be a triphone minimal pair; that is, both segments capture three phones, but differ only in the identity of their center phone.
 The third segment, $X$ is chosen to contain the same underlying triphone sequence as $A$.
-Supposing $f(\cdot)$ is a function to be evaluated that maps a waveform segment to a feature segment, the ABX error rate under a given similarity metric $S(\cdot, \cdot)$ is defined as the fraction of ABX triples in which $S(f(A), f(X)) > S(f(B), f(X))$.
+Supposing $f(\cdot)$ denotes the model's mapping function from a waveform segment to a sequence of embedding vectors, the ABX error rate under a given similarity metric $S(\cdot, \cdot)$ is defined as the fraction of ABX triples in which $S(f(A), f(X)) > S(f(B), f(X))$.
 An ABX error rate of 50\% indicates random assignment, while an ABX of 0\% reflects perfect phone discriminability.
+In the ZeroSpeech challenge, $S(\cdot, \cdot)$ is implemented using Dynamic Time Warping (DTW) with various distance measures (cosine, KL, etc.).
+In our evaluation, we use the cosine distance.

-In the ZeroSpeech challenge, dynamic time warping (DTW) is used to measure similarity between a pair of feature sequences for ABX evaluations, with several options available for computing the distance between a pair of feature frames.
 The ZeroSpeech 2019 challenge in particular emphasizes on discovering an inventory of discrete sub-word units, rather than continuous representations.
 Therefore, in addition to an ABX error rate, a bitrate is also computed for each model which reflects the amount of information carried by the learned units.
 A lower bitrate can be achieved by having a more compact inventory of learned units or having a smaller number of codes per second.
 The full details of the evaluation can be found in~\citet{dunbar19}.
 To be clear, all of our ResDAVEnet-VQ models were not trained on the ZeroSpeech training data, but instead on the Places audio captions, thus there is a domain mismatch between training and testing these models.

 In addition to the frame-based bitrate and ABX scores computed by the ZeroSpeech 2019 evaluation toolkit, we implement our own extensions to these metrics.
 Because it is common for successive frames to be assigned to the same codebook entry and phonetic information is not encoded at a fixed frame rate, lossless run length encoding (RLE) can be a more reasonable measure of the bitrate of a frame-based model.
 RLE does not change the ABX score since it can be trivially inverted, but it does change the bitrate.
 For computing the RLE bitrate, we modify the bitrate calculation specified in~\citet{dunbar19} so that a unique symbol is defined as the tuple (unit, length) where length is the number of frames assigned to a given unit with in a segment.
 We also consider segment-based ABX and bitrate, which is similar to the RLE metrics except in this case we outright discard the frame length information.
 This typically results in an even greater reduction in bitrate, but also an accompanying deterioration in ABX score.